"Not Like School"

 These are not typical reactions for school children.

 More than 130,000 students and 800 teachers have now participated in BioEYES.
 The program is in a dozen centers in the U.S., Australia, and China, including in Dr. Farber's lab at Carnegie’s Department of Embryology in Baltimore, MD.

 The success of BioEYES has led to Drs.
-Farber and Shuda writing or being interviewed about the program’s impact on young scientists in publications like The Scientist, the Public Library of Science (PLoS), and The New York Times, as well as to our co-creators receiving the Viktor Hamburger Outstanding Educator prize in 2012 from the Society for Developmental Biology.
+Farber and Shuda publishing or being interviewed about the program’s impact on young scientists in publications like The Journal of STEM Outreach, Genetics, The Public Library of Science (PLoS), Upworthy, and The New York Times, as well as its co-creators receiving several awards (e.g., from New England BioLabs, Genetics Society of America, and Society for Developmental Biology).

 To learn more about BioEYES, please visit our website at www.bioeyes.org.